TrellixVulnTeam/swahilipython_SCMU/Doc/library/io.rst

    implementations may raise a :exc:`ValueError` (or :exc:`UnsupportedOperation`) when operations they do not support are called.

-   The basic type used for binary data read from or written to a file is :class:`bytes`.
+   The basic type used for binary data read kutoka or written to a file is :class:`bytes`.
 Other :term:`bytes-like objects <bytes-like object>` are accepted as method arguments too.
 Text I/O classes work with :class:`str` data.